danascheider/reactive_support/README.md

 ##### Can I use ReactiveSupport in a Sinatra project/Puppet module/system utility/etc.?
 Yes.
-ReactiveSupport is agnostic to the characteristics of your app, and there is no reason it cannot be used in any app where you feel it is needed.
+ReactiveSupport is agnostic to the characteristics of your app, and there is no reason it cannot be used in any app where you feel it will be useful.

 ##### What versions of Ruby are supported?
-ReactiveSupport version 0.1.0 supports Ruby versions >= 1.9.3.
-[Travis-CI](https://travis-ci.org/danascheider/reactive_support) is set up to run tests against the most recent version of JRuby as well (currently 1.7.16), but tests are currently failing and frankly, I don't know JRuby well enough to fix them.
+ReactiveSupport version 0.1 supports Ruby versions >= 1.9.3.
 Additional Rubies may be supported in the future.
 Adding such support would be a welcome contribution to the project.